s2ward/tibia/docs/getting-started/Introduction to the world of Tibia lore & mysteries.md

 	- As seen again and again, such as the tower of Caramellia- or Opticording Sphere, quests and mysteries are introduced spanning updates over several years.
 Tibia lore has been 'cooking' for over 25 years, it's a great time to begin now!
 8. Forcing a theory
 	- You will get many ideas along the way, you might have a theory that you'll do your darndest to fit in.
 This could make you ignore contradictions and only focus on the bits that fit into your theory.
 Again, a flexible mindset is paramount.
-9. Spending all your time on a mystery where you don't have all the clues yet.
+9. Spending all your time on a mystery of where you don't have all the clues yet.
 	- The answer is out there and you will find it when you least expect it.
 Follow all the leads!

 # Most Importantly